Executives in Residence Speaker Series

 In May 2019, Executive in Residence and Partner at Duane Morris, LLP John Nixon joined Dean Jason Wingard and SPS students to speak about trends in executive pay, strategies for negotiating salary and benefits, and how an organization can successfully implement a ‘compensation culture.’
 Nixon is a nationally recognized expert in employee benefits and executive compensation.

 Building upon the School’s scholar-practitioner model, Executives in Residence enrich the graduate student experience by sharing their diverse knowledge and skills through instruction, mentorship, and research.
-Executives in Residence engage with students as well as alumni and faculty through a variety of formats, including during the Speaker Series and at SPS’s Career Design Labs located in New York City and San Francisco.
+Executives in Residence engage with students as well as alumni and faculty through a variety of formats, including during the Speaker Series and at SPS’s Career Design Lab located in New York City.

 About the Executives in Residence